Free video lesson + activities for kindergarten Spanish

 Try out the video, and then try out the free activity sheets below.
 We’d love to hear how this goes in your kindergarten classes!

 Here are the activity sheets that can accompany this lesson.
-Each is an actual Activity Sheet taken from our Stories Online curriculum levels A and B with targets involving describing oneself and other people.
+Each is an actual Activity Sheet taken from our Stories curriculum levels A and B with targets involving describing oneself and other people.

 - Grande & pequeño: 3 Activity Sheets to help young children describe things and people as big or small